mxjmartell/Martell-etal_2024_GeoscientificModelDevelopment/README.md

 * filter_outliers_nan.py, and run_filter_outliers.py removes the padded nans from the "*all_outliers.nc" files

+## Usage Notes
+The QA/QC dataset can be accessed using the Xarray Python package, but the files are stored as NetCDF data, so any language with NetCDF reading capability may be used.
+The outlier and anomaly tables stored in Python dictionaries can be accessed using standard Python dictionary methods.
+The structure for these dictionaries is shown below:

+* outlier_dict[month (int)][outlier_type (str)][variable (str)]

+If the user is interested in any additional analysis or in reproducing the data, the analysis code is wrapped into a single function with arguments to specify the date range of data and analysis types to perform.
+The code itself is designed to be highly modular for customizing further analyses and including additional functions.

 ## References
 * Jones, A.D., D. Rastogi, P. Vahmani, A. Stansfield, K. Reed, T.B.
 Thurber, P. Ullrich, & J.S.
 Rice, (2022).
 IM3/HyperFACETS Thermodynamic Global Warming (TGW) Simulation Datasets (v1.0.0).
 MSD-LIVE Data Repository. [doi:10.57931/1885756](https://www.osti.gov/biblio/1885756 "IM3/HyperFACETS Thermodynamic Global Warming (TGW) Simulation Datasets")